Teen Wolf (franchise): Teen Wolf (1985)

 Scott Howard, a socially awkward but smart high school student, struggles to fit in with his peers.
 Though he is successful in his education, he has a hard time fitting in.
-After some unusual changes in his physique cause him to question his reality, his entire life changes when his father Harold tells him that he is experiencing lyncanthropy due to a family curse.
+After some unusual changes in his physique cause him to question his reality, his entire life changes when his father Harold tells him that he is experiencing lycanthropy due to a family curse.
 Scott resolves to use his newfound strength and agility to his advantage, by joining the school basketball team.
 He quickly becomes a valuable player and an all-star athlete on the team, gaining the affection of his long-time romantic interest Pamela Wells.
 Just as their romance begins to thrive and he begins find the attention of his classmates that he's always wanted, he begins to question their sincerity.
 As Scott wonders when he can begin to understand himself, he must decide whether his popularity or his secret true-self is most important.